Benevento: Jewish history

-Epigraphical evidence show that a Jewish community had existed in Benevento since the fifth century at least.
-At the 10th century, Jewish traveller Ahimaaz ben Paltiel describes in his chronicle the Jewish community of Benevento, among other southern Italy towns.
-One of his relatives established a Yeshiva in town and a large part of his family ended residing in Benevento.
-In 1065, prince Landulf IV of Benevento forced a number of Jews to convert to Christianity.
-He was reproved for doing that by Pope Alexander II.
-When Jewish traveller Benjamin of Tudela visited Benevento in 1159 or 1165, he described 200 Jewish families living in it.
+Epigraphical evidence show that a Jewish community had existed in Benevento since at least the fifth century.
+In the 10th century, Jewish traveller Ahimaaz ben Paltiel described the Jewish community of Benevento, among other southern Italy towns.
+One of Paltiel's relatives established a Yeshiva in town, and a large part of his family resided in Benevento.
+In 1065, prince Landulf IV of Benevento forced a number of Jews to convert to Christianity, which was censured by Pope Alexander II.
+Jewish traveller Benjamin of Tudela, who visited Benevento in 1159 or 1165, described 200 Jewish families living in the city.
 Being under Papal rule (unlike the rest of southern Italy), the Jewish community of Benevento was not expelled, as most other southern Italy Jewish communities in 1541.
-Nevertheless, they were expelled from town later on 1569, under Pope Paul IV.
-In 1617 the Jewish community was given permission to settle back in town, though 13 years later they were expelled once again after being accused of Well poisoning.
-Since then, there was no organized Jewish community in Benevento.
-Nevertheless, Jews had lived in Benevento in an unorganized manner during the past centuries, in addition to a few Israeli Jews living in town in recent years, occasionally suffering of Anti-Semitic incidents.
+Nevertheless, they were expelled from town later in 1569 under Pope Paul IV.
+In 1617 the Jewish community was given permission to resettle, though were expelled again 13 years later after being accused of well poisoning.
+There has been no organized Jewish community in Benevento since the expellation.
+However, an unorganized Jewish community has persisted.
+In recent years, a few Israeli Jews have faced occasional anti-semitic incidents.